6.1.5 Child Protection Review Conference

 Where a conference is not quorate it should not ordinarily proceed and in such circumstances the chair must ensure that either:

-- An interim Protection Plan is produced; or
+• An interim Child Protection Plan is produced; or

 Another rescheduled conference date must be set immediately.